 It’s a Jungle in There – Best Temperature for Growing Orchids

 While they aren’t strictly tropical, orchids prefer the temperature to be on the warmer side.
 Ideally, keeping their environment around 60 to 75 degrees Fahrenheit would be best.
 If you’re already keeping your thermostat in “vacation range” for your furry pet pals, it may be perfect for your orchid to cozy up to.

 It’s worth mentioning that orchid experts recommend having consistent air movement in their environment at all times.
 They specify that this can be accomplished with a fan as long as the air direction isn’t aimed directly at the orchid.
 Find the balance between a pleasantly breezy day and an indoor wind advisory.

 Orchid Care Troubleshooting Tips

-If your orchid seems healthy, but isn’t re-blooming, it may either be getting too much light or not enough.
+If your orchid seems healthy but isn’t re-blooming, it may either be getting too much light or not enough.
 We assume healthy plants should have a dark green coloration, though thriving orchids usually have a grassy lighter green hue overall.
 Dark green roots may suggest that an orchid isn’t getting enough light.

 You may be tempted to give your orchids space.
-You may assume these tropical beauties are tough because of their rugged stalks, but remember their flowers are delicate and learning how to care for your orchids is just as subtle of a balance.
-There are 20,000 types of orchids and each has their own preferences for what helps them bloom regularly.
+You may assume these tropical beauties are tough because of their rugged stalks but remember their flowers are delicate and learning how to care for your orchids is just as subtle of a balance.
+There are 20,000 types of orchids and each has its own preferences for what helps them bloom regularly.
 To receive and enjoy fresh flowers including orchids on a schedule, a subscription will ensure that you have a beautiful bouquet nearby to remind you that taking care of your orchid is worth the benefit of continuously blooming flowers.

 How Long Do Orchids Live?